Iconic Enumclaw bar, the Yella Beak, suddenly closes its doors

 “There’s a national downward trend in alcohol consumption.
 I know the vineyards here in California are struggling to remarket the backlog of wine grapes and aging wine,” another post reads.
 “Same with the distilleries in other parts of the country as even moderate alcohol consumption is not see as a positive health benefit.”

-But, perhaps most pressing, were the people concerned about what will happen with the gift cards they bought during the holidays.
+But, perhaps most pressing, some people were concerned about what will happen with the gift cards they bought during the holidays.

 “I hope [the closure] isn’t true.
 I purchased a gift card just before Christmas,” one person wrote.